Gran Canaria Diving -

 when you want to dive.
 The latest diving conditions are

-shown on the left, and you can see if there were any
+shown below, and you can see if there were any

 'special' sightings there as well.
 For more information